The Missing Cross to Purity

 and keep your feet on the top of that.

-And so be of that of good faith which gives you victory and access to God,
+And so be of that good faith which gives you victory and access to God,

-in which you do all please God, and have unity one with another.
+in which you all please God, and have unity with one another.

 And so mind the seed of Christ, which is over all that which makes to suffer,

-And was before that was, and will stand when that is gone that makes to suffer;
+And was before that was, and will stand when that is gone which makes to suffer;

 in that seed live, and know it your crown and life,